wwilliam89/signuprequest/README.md

 # VF Form for Signup Request
-This VF form example lets you easily create new trial orgs via Signup Request object.
-You can let end user fill in the templateID or hardcode it in the controller.
+This is an example VisualForce page that creates new trial orgs via Signup Request object.
+This simple to use form make signing up easy for end users just like the old servlet html form.
+You can hardcode specific trial templateID or leave a textfield for the user to fill in.

-This VF page can also be used in customer communities, effectively creating a unauthenticated free trial signup page.
+This VF page can also be used in customer communities, effectively creating an unauthenticated free trial signup page.